jeffmli/The-Booki-Monster/README.md

 # Conclusions

+As a "Scientist", I've gotta extract some insights from all this "stuff."
+Let's bring the cake out the oven! <----- bad metaphor, but whatever.

 1. Better to be used for previews than summaries: Because I was DJ'ing/extracting, I knew that writing style of an author is going to be different from a summary.
 Author's tend to write their books, knowing they have many, many pages to articulate an iea.
 As a result, sentences will contain more detail, and author's are willing to dive into technicalities a bit more because they have enough space to explain a term they can use for the rest of the book.
 Compared with the human-written summaries, human writers are  going to condense the writing into fewer words, while diluting the arguments behind the concepts.

-2. Booki Monster loves long, meaty sentences: If you look at the average sentence length:
+2. Booki Monster loves long, meaty sentences( I thought about making a sexual joke here, but nah.
+This is professional): If you look at the average sentence length:

 ![word per sentence](https://cloud.githubusercontent.com/assets/22338112/24921178/c60505e8-1e9e-11e7-8d0a-c0b7e1c71bd5.png)